evgenyb/evgenyb.github.io/_posts/2020-04-28-service-endpoint-usage.md

 done
 ```

-Note, you need to install `jq`, the [lightweight and flexible command-line JSON processor](https://stedolan.github.io/jq/) to use final script.
+Note, you need to install `jq`, the [lightweight and flexible command-line JSON processor](https://stedolan.github.io/jq/) to use final the script.

 and here it is in action: